pwbriggs/music-assistant.github.io/docs/faq/troubleshooting.md

 # First things to try and how to report issues

+Look in the logs and try and resolve any errors you see there particularly those related to [tagging](https://music-assistant.io/music-providers/filesystem/#tagging-files).
+Connection errors are symptomatic of networking problems or container misconfiguration.

 Probably the most common issue is people trying to run MA with complicated network setups.
 Running behind VPNs, across subnets or VLANs, behind firewalls, local SSL, using reverse proxies or inside containers is not supported (it might work but we can’t troubleshoot for you as MA is run by a small team who don't have the resources to help with non-MA issues).
 Search Discord for these problems as users have regularly reported these issues and found that it is their setup that was causing the fault; their solution might help you.

 There are settings available in MA SETTINGS>>CORE>>STREAMSERVER>>CONFIGURE>>ADVANCED that might help you if you have complicated setups.
 If you are running MA in your own docker container then make sure you have the correct  PUBLISHED IP ADDRESS and BIND TO IP/INTERFACE set.
 Ensure containers are in HOST networking and PRIVILEGED mode.